Download and print as a PDFDownload

 If you have young children or pregnant friends/family please limit close contact with them for the rest of the day.
 You can be in the same room but avoid sitting close to each other for long periods.
 This is to avoid them receiving any unnecessary radiation exposure.

-The results from your scan will be sent to the consultant who referred you within 10 working days.
+The report will be sent to your referring doctor.
+They will contact you to discuss the results.
 If you have any enquiries regarding your results please contact the department where the referral was originally made.

 The radioactive tracer administered will expose you to a small amount of ionising radiation, consistent with the desired diagnostic outcome.
 The risks are very low and the benefits of having the results from the DaTSCAN greatly outweigh the risk.